Stefanie Bodison OTD, OTR/L

-Stefanie Bodison is a graduate of the University of Southern California and has been specializing in sensorimotor and neurodevelopmental intervention techniques with children for over 20 years.
-The populations with which she has particular interests include children with autism, developmental dyspraxia, cerebral palsy, developmental coordination disorder and learning disabilities, and their families.
-Dr. Bodison’s current research focuses on the use of multimodal imaging techniques (MRI, fMRI and DTI) to investigate the neural mechanisms of sensorimotor integration in children with a variety of neurodevelopmental conditions.
+Stefanie Bodison is a graduate of the University of Southern California and has been specializing in sensorimotor and neurodevelopmental intervention techniques with children for more than 20 years.
+The populations with which she has particular interest include typically developing children and those with autism, developmental dyspraxia, sensorineural hearing loss, prenatal alcohol exposure, developmental coordination disorder, and learning disabilities.
+Dr. Bodison’s current research focuses on the use of multimodal imaging techniques (MRI, fMRI and DTI) to investigate the neural mechanisms of sensorimotor integration in typically developing children and those with a variety of neurodevelopmental conditions.

-Dr. Bodison currently holds a KL2 Mentored Career Development Award from the Southern California Clinical and Translational Science Institute at the University of Southern California (NIH/NCRR/NCATS #KL2TR000131).
+Dr. Bodison’s research aims to enhance the theoretical foundation of sensory brain/behavior relationships in typically developing children and those with neurodevelopmental conditions, to ultimately support the evaluation of the effectiveness of rehabilitation interventions for children with sensory and motor conditions.
+Dr. Bodison received training in multimodal neuroimaging techniques from 2013-2016 during a KL2 Mentored Career Development Award from the Southern California Clinical and Translational Science Institute at the University of Southern California (NIH/NCRR/NCATS #KL2TR000131).
 From 2011 to 2013, she was a postdoctoral fellow in Training in Rehabilitation Efficacy and Effectiveness Trials, a NIH-funded T32 Postdoctoral Training Program at the USC Chan Division of Occupational Science and Therapy (1T32 HD64578-1A1).

-Her research specialties include: Rehabilitation interventions, children with neurodevelopmental disorders, autism, multisensory integration, developmental dyspraxia and learning disabilities.
+Her research specialties include: Rehabilitation interventions, sensory development in typical children, children with neurodevelopmental disorders, autism, multisensory integration, developmental dyspraxia and learning disabilities.

-She is additionally affiliated with the Developmental Cognitive Neuroimaging Laboratory at Children’s Hospital Los Angeles (kidsbrains.org) and Pediatric Therapy Network in Torrance, Calif. (www.pediatrictherapynetwork.org).
+She is additionally affiliated with the Developmental Cognitive Neuroimaging Laboratory at Children’s Hospital Los Angeles (kidsbrains.org) and Pediatric Therapy Network in Torrance, Calif. (pediatrictherapynetwork.org).

 Doctorate of Occupational Therapy (OTD)